OpenAgenda/oa-public/packages/logs/README.md

   at processImmediate [as _immediateCallback] (timers.js:722:5) +0ms
 */

-logs( 'error', 'On a eu une erreur: %s', new Error( 'Du caca ici !' ) ); // Logs only message of the error /*
+logs( 'error', 'On a eu une erreur: %s', new Error( 'Une erreur ici !' ) ); // Logs only message of the error /*
-On a eu une erreur: Error: Du caca ici !
+On a eu une erreur: Error: Une erreur ici !
 */
 ```